Indika (video game): Plot

-Indika is a nun who hears the voice of the Devil and sees visions.
+In late 19th century Russia, Indika is an Eastern Orthodox nun who hears the voice of the Devil and sees visions.
 The other sisters at the Convent do not like Indika and often have her perform menial duties.
 After a vision causes her to knock a priest over during the Eucharist, Indika is given the job of leaving the convent to deliver a letter to Father Herman in the Danilov monastery.
 Along the way, she comes across a train accident.
 The conductor warns her that it was a prison train and that, while most of the prisoners were shot, a few are still around.

 Arriving in a town, Indika stumbles upon a prison guard attempting to rape a woman.
 She accidentally alerts the man to her presence, who goes for her next, but he's stopped by Ilya, the prisoner the guard is searching for.
 Ilya then forces Indika at gunpoint to drive a motorized bike to help him escape the soldiers looking for him.
-She gives him some morphine and the two keep moving, however, Indika crashes the bike.
+She gives him some morphine and the two keep moving, but Indika crashes the bike.

 While knocked out, Indika has a flashback from before she was a nun, helping her father run a bicycle shop.
 One of their bicycles is stolen by a Romani boy named Mirko.
 Despite this, Indika and Mirko start a secret romantic relationship, with Mirko teaching her how to play the flute.

 When they come to, Indika discovers Ilya's arm is broken, frostbitten, infected, and needs to be amputated.
 Indika offers to bring Ilya to a hospital, but he reveals that he has been talking to God and that God wants him to travel to the Temple of John of Damascus in Spasov to see a holy relic known as the Kudets, which he believes will fix his arm.
 During the trip, the Devil convinces Indika to open the letter she needs to deliver to find out what it contains and discovers that she is being defrocked.
 Because of this, Indika decides to go with Ilya to see the Kudets.
 The two jump onto a train going to Spasov.